 1. Remember automation and real-time are not mutually unique.
 Create a collection of brand photos and put them together with current, up-to-date, real-time engagement.
 This must be done daily and always done during specific brand events.
-If the business or brand has something going on or is sponsoring a local event, ALL social media channels should show consistency in relation to the event.
+If the business or brand has something going on or is sponsoring a local event, ALL social media channels should show consistency about the event.

 2. Global marketing campaigns are as good as their teams.
 This easily correlates to #1 above.
-If your team is having to much fun at the event and not sharing socially, then your event will go nowhere and your audience will never hear about it.
+If your organization is having too much fun at the event and not sharing socially, then your event will go nowhere, and your audience will never hear about it.
 Don’t let the team lose track of their bottom line, an event with no followers or visitors is as good as dead.

 6. Be more giving.
 Social isn’t supposed to be about “me, me, me” (I’m talking brands of course).
-A giving and caring brand on social media is more likely to gain followers and hopefully clients.
-Earning trust and maintaining relationships is key.
+A giving and caring brand on social media are more likely to gain followers and hopefully clients.
+Earning trust and maintaining relationships is vital.
 A company will never survive without these two main ingredients.
-Don’t be afraid to show your support for others, their products and their community involvement.
+Don’t be afraid to show your support for others, their products, and their community involvement.

 8. Make sure the mobile version of your site loads fast and up-to-date.
 It’s known that mobile is taking over the traditional desktop when it comes to clients researching businesses and making purchases.
-Mobile is probably close to half of your traffic so it’s pretty important to make sure your mobile pages are on the up and up.
+Mobile is probably close to half of your traffic, so it’s pretty essential to make sure your mobile pages are on the up and up.

 9. Keep your enemies close. – You may not enjoy what your enemies are doing on social media, but it’s still imperative to know how and why they are bashing your brand’s reputation.
 Always keep your enemies close, never respond in a negative way and always take the opportunity to make your online customers happy with positive and professional intent.
 You certainly can’t please everyone, but you can try and you can at last stay informed so you can steer your digital ship in the right direction.